 The behavioral aspect of the leadership philosophy believes that if people do not possess the leadership qualities that are found within universities, they can be made into leaders by providing with training.
 This philosophy originated when it was determined that leadership traits are not related to the mental qualities of a person.
 Thus, scholars arrived at the conclusion that leaders could be made.

 The participative leadership philosophy believes that decisions can be made by leaders and the employees together.
 Before this philosophy existed, it was thought that only leaders had the appropriate knowledge and skill to make final decisions.
 But with the increase in the skill and knowledge that people are receiving these days, this theory believes that even employees are qualified enough to participate in the decision making process.
 The improvements of education gave birth to this philosophy.

-The relationship leadership philosophy states that good leaders are those who build good relationships with the people they work with – this is most important in service industries like recommended plumbers in Philadelphia.
+The relationship leadership philosophy states that good leaders are those who build good relationships with the people they work with – this is most important in service industries like a plumber in Logan Square.
 Without good relationships with the people they provide services to they wouldn’t be able to continue working.
 This philosophy received weight when it was found that better co-operation and understanding gave birth to success in an organization.

 In conclusion, there are many other leadership philosophies that have originated because of different circumstances.
 The above mentioned philosophies explain the main leadership philosophies and show what caused these theories to be formed.
 There is no correct leadership philosophy.
 Each philosophy has its own background and is appropriate in different circumstances.